Best practices for writing cold emails

 (A great way of doing this is by searching or online portals or platforms where companies in your target group might be listed.)

 Make a list of 50 companies as a first.
-Beginning with a list of just fifty breaks up your emailing into a more manageable chunk.
+Beginning with a list of just fifty break up your emailing into a more manageable chunk.

 List the company name, contact info, and the contact person, if that name is available, and the website of these new leads.